 Once you get your grapes home, make sure you wash them thoroughly and pick out any stems, unripe or rotten grapes in a strainer.

 Now it is time to put them in a pot and cover them with water.
 You want about 1 inch of water covering the top of the grapes.
 Bring your grapes to a boil and gently mash them with your potato masher.
-Do not over mash them, the grapes contain seeds which will cause the juice to become bitter.
-Let the mash boil gently for about 15 minutes then turn off the heat and let it steep for another 15 minutes.
+Do not over-mash them; the grapes contain seeds that will cause the juice to become bitter.
+Let the mash boil gently for about 15 minutes, turn off the heat and let it steep for another 15 minutes.

 Straining and sweetening

-Now its time to strain.
-I like to pass it thought two strainers.
+Now it’s time to strain.
+I like to pass it through two strainers.
 First through a large strainer and then through a finer mesh strainer.
 This allows for a cleaner juice.
 You will have to work the juice and mash with a spatula.
-Once you double strained your juice you need to sweeten it.
+Once you double strained your juice, you need to sweeten it.
 I like to use honey.
 You can use sugar.
 Add the honey and stir until the honey dissolves.
-Taste as you go, I added about 1/4 cup of honey.
+Taste as you go; I added about 1/4 cup of honey.
 I like my juice a little on the sour side.
-If you like it sweeter then add more honey.
+If you like it sweeter, then add more honey.

 Jarring and refrigerating